stencila/hub/README.md

 make
 ```

+> 💬 Info: We use `Makefile`s throughout this repo because `make` is a ubiquitous and language agnostic development tool.
+However, they are mostly there to guide and document the development workflow.
+You may prefer to bypass `make` in favour of using your favorite tools directly e.g. `python`, `npx`, PyCharm, `pytest`, VSCode or whatever.

 The top level `make` recipes mostly just invoke the corresponding recipe in the `Makefile` for each service.
 You can run them individually by either `cd`ing into the service's folder or using the `make -C` option e.g. to just run the `manager` service,

 ```sh